Skip to main content Skip to footer

 HealthcarePatient wait time, bed occupancy, readmission ratePatient outcomes, capacity management

-The platform delivers metric tracking through:
+The platform supports operational metric tracking through:

-• Custom boards and columns: configured to match exact processes.
+• Custom boards and columns: Configured to match exact processes.

-• Automated data collection: metrics update automatically based on workflow actions.
+• Automated data collection: Metrics update automatically based on workflow actions.

-• Real-time dashboards: aggregate data from multiple sources.
+• Real-time dashboards: Aggregate data from multiple sources.

-• Cross-departmental visibility: secure permission settings control access.
+• Cross-departmental visibility: Secure permission settings control access.

 AI-powered insights and automation